-We expect to use the net proceeds of the equity and debt offerings:
+We expect to use the proceeds of the equity and debt offerings to repay indebtedness incurred to finance a portion of the BellSouth transaction and the Powertel acquisition, to finance the balance of these transactions and for general corporate purposes, including the payment of interest on the cash-pay notes.

-- to repay indebtedness incurred to finance a portion of the BellSouth transaction and the Powertel acquisition, - to finance the balance of these transactions, and - for general corporate purposes, including the payment of interest on the cash-pay notes.
-See "Use of Proceeds".
+For more details, see "Use of Proceeds".